What is a Clinical Trial?

 Types of Clinical Trials

-• Treatment trials test new treatments, such as a new drug, surgery, or radiation therapy.
+Test new treatments, such as a new drug, surgery, or radiation therapy for a known condition.

-• Quality of life trials (or supportive care trials) explore ways to improve comfort and quality of life for people with chronic illness.
+Also called supportive care trials — these explore ways to improve comfort and quality of life for people with chronic illness.

 Phases of Clinical Trials